Welcome to an exciting session where Raman Mittal, Co-Founder of Idanim engages in a captivating conversation with Manish Behl.

 Success Stories From Manish Behl’s Mindfulness & Emotional Intelligence Training Program

-Manish is a renowned mindfulness and life coach.
+Manish is a renowned mindfulness and emotional intelligence coach.
 He has helped several businesses and professionals by offering experiential mindfulness workshops and leadership coaching.
 Manish revealed that there are hundreds of such stories.
-He mentioned his mindfulness foundation trainer program, where he trains people to deliver mindfulness practices.
+He mentioned his mindfulness foundation trainer program, where he trains people to deliver mindfulness practices for emotional well being.
 Manish highlighted how these mindfulness practices bring significant changes in behavior and perspective.

 Why is it Important to Let Go & How Can We Do That?